alexandruast/platform-inception/README.md

 * Instantly run a full stack local platform with Vagrant, identical with live platform, same code that runs in production
 * Instantly run a sandbox environment with Vagrant
 * Nomad job files to mimic Kubernetes pods, for easy migration in the future if needed
-* Infrastructure automation from Jenkins - software updates, provisioning, periodic tasks
+* Infrastructure automation using Jenkins jobs - software updates, provisioning, periodic tasks
 * Jenkins is not a critical service anymore (can be reprovisioned within minutes)
-* CentOS, Amazon Linux, RHEL - all supported also in Vagrant
+* CentOS7, Amazon Linux 7, RHEL 7 - all supported also in Vagrant

 #### ToDo
 * service autoscaling by business metrics with external witness, with infrastructure autoscaling support